-Canon or Nikon's new 500mm F4's are both great options for safari lenses.
-The new Canon 200-400mm F4 with built-in converter is no doubt the ultimate safari lens so if you got $12 000 to spare then get one.
-A new 600mm F4 is also excellent, although a bit too bulky for my liking, but if you into birds then this is the lens to bring.
+Canon or Nikon's 500mm F4's are both great options for safari lenses, they are fast and great in low-light.
+A 600mm F4 is a bit too long for my liking unless you into birds, then this is the lens to bring.
 Forget the older versions of this lens as they just too heavy for safari photography.
-The new 400mm, 500mm and 600mm prime lenses give you the necessary reach needed for wildlife photography; they are also fast lenses allowing you to photograph in low light.
-They offer the ultimate in focusing speed and they can be coupled with a converter (doubler).
 A 400mm F2.8 is an increasingly popular lens as the new ones are lighter and can be coupled with converters giving excellent results.
-If you don't own one, you can rent one through us for your safari.
-Enquire for prices when booking.
+If you don't own one, you can rent one for your safari.
 An 800mm F5.6 is a bit of an overkill for a safari and especially in Africa where the heat shimmer begins as early as 8am, making sharp results difficult to achieve.

-For those of you not wanting to break the bank account, Canon's new 100-400mm or Nikon's 80-400mmm lenses, both offer good all-round compromises.
-These lenses are slower focusing, battle in low light and are not as sharp as some prime or fixed focal length lenses (although they are coming dangerously close).
+For those of you not wanting to break the bank account, Canon's 100-400mm or Nikon's 80-400mmm lenses, both offer good all-round compromises.
+These lenses are slower focusing, perform less well in low light and are not as sharp as some prime or fixed focal length lenses (although they are coming dangerously close).
 They are however small and incredibly versatile, allowing you to shoot wide and then zoom in.
 They are very practical lenses for African travel and still produce very publishable results.
-If you shooting Nikon I would recommend rather hiring an 80-400mm lens as this lens is not sufficiently gasketed against dust, so if you bring your own - you will need to get it serviced when you get home.
-With a cropped sensor camera body, you will seldom need another lens when on safari.
-Nikon's new camera body, the D500 is currently being used by some professionals for its extra reach offered by the cropped sensor.
-The old canon 400mm F5,6 is also a great inexpensive option as it is small, lightweight and sharp but does lack image stabilization.
+If you shooting Nikon I would recommend rather hiring an 80-400mm lens as this lens is not sufficiently sealed against dust, so if you bring your own - you will need to get it serviced when you get home.
+Either of these two lenses paired with a cropped sensor camera body, means that you will seldom need another lens when on safari.
+Nikon's D500 pairs well with the 80-400mm and especially for ladies who, with smaller hands, want a versatile system.
+The lens when attached to a cropped sensor body offers an effective 120-600mm.
+Very handy to say the least!

 2. A mid-range zoom for close-up action or portraits is also highly recommended: